 The physician will need to call the Laboratory Call Center at 616-774-7721 to initiate the blood draw for their critical needs patient.
 Please be prepared to provide our Call Center with relevant information regarding the patient’s situation.
 You will also be asked to fax a written order to 616-391-3129, and should direct your patient to the Butterworth Admitting for the blood draw.
 Be advised that this process may take up to 30 minutes to complete the draw using our inpatient phlebotomy staff.

 We request that all routine blood draws return to one of our convenient Outpatient laboratory locations during normal business hours.
-Most laboratory locations are open Monday to Friday from 7 a.m. to 5 p.m.
-We recommend that if there is a question regarding hours of operation to contact the draw site.
+Most laboratory locations are open Monday to Friday from 7 a.m. to 5 p.m. with some sites open on Saturday mornings.
+We recommend that if there is a question regarding hours of operation to contact the draw site or visit findadoctor.spectrumhealth.org.

 Spectrum Health Regional Laboratory is preparing to switch Clostridium difficile testing methods from solely using a molecular approach to a 2-step algorithm utilizing an Enzyme Immunoassay (EIA) that detects two C. difficile-specific proteins (glutamate dehydrogenase or GDH, and A/B toxin) with indeterminant EIA specimens reflexed to PCR (see flowchart below).
 It is estimated that approximately 90% of patients tested will be resolved by EIA and not require reflexive PCR testing.
 This algorithm decreases expenses to the patient by an average of 65% as compared to current testing without sacrificing result quality.
 Specimens will be batched for EIA testing at a frequency to ensure that results are available within 6 hours of receipt by the laboratory so that proper contact isolation precautions may be initiated when indicated.